Philliec459/Open-Source-Petrophysics/README.md

 - Interactive Passey methods used in unconventional well log analysis

 **Miscellaneous**
-- [Create an NMR logs from echo trains created from bin porosities and then process these echo trains with added noise for the T2 distribution.](https://github.com/Philliec459/Open-Source-Petrophysics/blob/main/NMR_echo_train_processing.ipynb) You can add any amount of random noise, stack the echo trains to reduce some of this noise and then process the echo trains to create an NMR log.
-This method will give you a flavor of Time domain to T2 domain T2 inversion.
+- [Create an NMR logs from echo trains created from bin porosities and then process these echo trains with added noise for the T2 distribution.](https://github.com/Philliec459/Open-Source-Petrophysics/blob/main/NMR_echo_train_processing.ipynb) The user can introduce any amount of random noise, stack the echo trains to mitigate some of this noise, and then process the echo trains to generate an NMR log.
+This approach provides an introductory understanding of converting time-domain echo train data to the T2 domain through T2 inversion.

 ---
 ---
-## **HOW TO RUN STS JUPYTER NOTEBOOKS IN COLAB:**
+## **HOW TO RUN JUPYTER NOTEBOOKS IN COLAB:**
 1) If you click on the Jupyter Notebook links that we have provided, then you will see the following type of image while you are still in GitHub.
 Click on the banner **"Open in CoLab"** at the top.
 This will then open the notebook in Google CoLab.
 Look to the far upper right corner of the web page to make sure that you are logged into your Google account.
 If not, then login before trying to run CoLab.

 ![Image](GitHub_link.png)